Danfall369/TDD-project/README.md

-Sure!
-Here's an updated version of the README file with the requested changes:

 # Fizz Buzz

 Fizz Buzz is a Ruby class that provides various methods for solving common mathematical and string manipulation problems.
 It includes methods for calculating factorials, reversing strings, and implementing the FizzBuzz game.